-Dear seniors, I'm working as an Hr manager in a manufacturing company.
+Dear seniors, I'm working as an HR manager in a manufacturing company.
 I need to arrange training for all employees.
-As I m new to the job don't know how to initiate.
-We have sales and marketing production quality, store, design.
-Please let me know the common training for employees.
+As I am new to the job, I don't know how to initiate.
+We have sales, marketing, production, quality, store, and design departments.
+Please let me know the common training programs for employees.

 From India, Madras